 - Become clear about training needs and goals- this will help you to make the most of your time as a fellow.

 - Time management is KEY- to get the most out of the fellowship, plan wisely and stick to schedules; doing so will help you organize and maximize on the training so that you can ensure that you are meeting your training goals.

 - Be flexible in research – the research process can be a bit unpredictable at times.
 Therefore, keeping yourself flexible to the process will allow you more time to enjoy the learning instead of becoming frustrated with the process.

-Kirsten Langdon, PhD (Boston fellow) believes fellows should:
+Kirsten Langdon, PhD (from Boston site) believes fellows should:

 - Consider personal training needs and priorities early on in the fellowship in order to obtain relevant experiences.

 - Be strategic about the types of projects to pursue.
 With so many exciting opportunities available, it is important to be aware of straying too far from your line of research.

 - Use this opportunity to develop collaborations and foster professional relationships for the future.